ballerina-platform/module-ballerina-io/README.md

         ./gradlew clean build -x test

-4. To debug the tests:

-        ./gradlew clean build -Pdebug=<port>

 ## Contributing to Ballerina

 As an open source project, Ballerina welcomes contributions from the community.